Stade Roland Garros: Environmental concerns and delays

 In February 2015 the Ministry of Ecology issued a negative report, and the project was placed on hold pending completion of a new land use study for the City Council.
-In June Paris Mayor Anne Hidalgo announced that construction permits had been signed, with a new cost estimate of $450 million and completion further delayed to 2019.
+In June, Paris Mayor Anne Hidalgo announced that construction permits had been signed, with a new cost estimate of $450 million and completion scheduled for 2019.
 Opponents, who objected to the demolition of 2.5 acres (1 hectare) of greenhouses and biological gardens at the Jardin des Serres d'Auteuil on the eastern border of the current ground, proposed an alternate, northward expansion into the Bois de Boulogne that would require covering a portion of the A13 highway.
-Proponents of the eastward expansion argued that further delays would jeopardize Paris's bid for the 2024 Olympic games.
+Proponents of the eastward expansion argued that further delays would jeopardize Paris's bid for the 2024 Summer Olympics.

 In December 2015, the Paris Administrative Court ordered suspension of reclamation work involving the Auteuil botanical garden greenhouses.
 In a statement, the FFT responded that the greenhouses would not be destroyed, and would, in fact, be embellished.
 FFT also noted that opponents of the eastward expansion "[did] not have good alternatives from the operational, legal and environmental point of view", and added that expansion into the Bois de Boulogne was impossible.
 In February 2017, the last of the legal challenges were resolved and work resumed on the original eastward expansion plan.

 Resumption

 The new tournament organization building and Village, new courts 7 and 9, the expanded Place des Mousquetaires, and a new show court in the Fond des Princes area west of Court Lenglen were completed in time for the 2018 Open.
 The Court des Serres, renamed Court Simonne Mathieu, was opened in March 2019, ready for the 2019 tournament, as was the rebuilt Court Chatrier, with the retractable roof completed in time for the 2020 tournament.

 In 2021, the redevelopment of courts 2 and 3 and the renovation work at the Place des Mousquetaires were finished.
 This included the inauguration of statues to Rafael Nadal (who has won the French Open singles title a record 14 times), Roland Garros, and the "Four Musketeers" (Borotra, Brugnon, Cochet, and Lacoste).
 In the same year, the tournament introduced night sessions on Court Philippe Chatrier for the first time in its history.
-Court Suzanne Lenglen will have a retractable roof completed on time for the 2024 Summer Olympics.
+Court Suzanne Lenglen will have a retractable roof completed in time for the 2024 Summer Olympics.